lwong370/robot_temperature_control/README.md

 - `start_simulation()` → Sets up simulation
 - `display_simulation()` → Creates UI subsystem-state and fan-state reporting labels
 - `update_simulation()` → Loops the updates

+The main purpose of checking invalid inputs here is to have the UI Tkinter simulation react accordingly.
+For instance, when a user types in `-2` as input input to `Number of Subsystems`, a warning pop-up will notify them that the input is invalid.

 ### Testing
 In [**test_robot.py**](test_robot.py), I wrote unit tests using Python's built-in `unittest` framework to validate the overall system.
 These tests include edge cases such as: